 - Know who to take this life journey with – the study reinforces how being in a secure, attached relationship can protect our brains and memory later in life.
 What are you doing now to invest in that relationship of a lifetime?
 What special or new events can you plan to reinvigorate the spark?

-- Connect – high quality social connections are critical to our health and well-being.
+- Connect – high-quality social connections are critical to our health and well-being.
 When your think about your typical weekly schedule are you making time to connect with people outside your work environment?
 The study also reinforced that loneliness kills – is there someone you can connect with today to bring hope and comfort?

 We all know how important social connections are to our longevity and happiness.
-Perhaps it’s because this fact is so simple and well understood that we often lose sight of it during the normal course of a busy work schedule.
+Perhaps it’s because this fact is so simple and well-understood that we often lose sight of it during the normal course of a busy work schedule.
 We put off creating new and deepening existing relationships by justifying that we will get to it in the next week or so.
 Perhaps it’s because a relationship is not as tangible as a work deliverable.

 Relationships take time and there is no silver bullet to make our lives full of loving people.
-As we embark on 2016 I encourage you to hone your “connectedness” skill with the hopes of advancing satisfaction in your career and life.
+As we embark on 2016 I encourage you to hone your “connectedness” skills with the hopes of advancing satisfaction in your career and life.
 Happy New Year!